rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "No Silver Bullet" "noSilverBullet" %}}

-Not React or Redux are the silver bullets for everything.
+React or Redux are not the silver bullets for everything.
 There are other solutions to give a shot.

 Don't see React + Redux as dogma.
 Both are exchangeable.
 MobX can be [an alternative to Redux for state management](http://www.robinwieruch.de/redux-mobx-confusion/).
 In a larger code base it is still possible to {{% a_blank "exchange the state management layer" "https://github.com/rwieruch/favesound-mobx/pull/1" %}}.